 Important points to consider when making a topline

-Read more how we at Wisseloord Academy regularly analyze songs with our students in the article Songwriting: Analyzing a song.
+Read more about how we at Wisseloord Academy regularly analyze songs with our students in the article Songwriting: Analyzing a song.

 Good pop songs are easy to listen to and sometimes seem very simple, but nothing could be further from the truth.
 Writing a good pop song is not that easy.
 It really is an art to make a song sound ‘easy’.

-What is the right combination of essentials that will help you arrange a good pop song:
+Here are the right combination of essentials that will help you arrange a good pop song:

 Often when a person has been writing and delivering a lot of songs, he or she might reach a point of writer’s block.
 At this stage, a songwriter starts to doubt if a certain rhythm has not been used in another song or if a specific chord progression has perhaps been used before and so on and so forth.
 Here at Wisseloord Academy, we teach you the tricks on how to get out of it.